Bill Kennedy Shaw

 William Boyd Kennedy Shaw OBE (26 October 1901 – 23 April 1979) was a British desert explorer, botanist, archaeologist and soldier.
-During the Second World War he served with the British Army's Long Range Desert Group, and the Special Air Service Regiment.
-He was known, variously as Bill Shaw or Bill Kennedy-Shaw, but preferred the latter form of his name, which he always used in his writings.
+During the Second World War, he served with the British Army's Long Range Desert Group and the Special Air Service Regiment.
+He was known, variously, as Bill Shaw or Bill Kennedy-Shaw, but preferred the latter form of his name, which he always used in his writings.

 Early life

 Kennedy-Shaw was born on 26 October 1901, the son of Colonel F. S. Kennedy-Shaw, of King's Orchard, Teffont Magna, Wiltshire.
 He received his formal education at Radley College.

-In the 1920s and 1930s Kennedy-Shaw contributed to the exploration of the Western Desert in the area around the south-western corner of modern Egypt with his particular interest and skills as a botanist, archaeologist and navigator.
-He made three major trips:
+During the 1920s and 1930s, Kennedy-Shaw played a key role in exploring the Western Desert near the southwestern corner of modern Egypt, drawing on his expertise as a botanist, archaeologist, and navigator.
+He made four major trips:

-During the winter of 1927/1928 Kennedy-Shaw and Douglas Newbold, on leave from the Sudan Government service, travelled the Arba’in slave road from Selima and Bir Natrun, covering 1,000 km by camel.
+During the winter of 1927/1928, Kennedy-Shaw and Douglas Newbold, on leave from the Sudan Government service, travelled the Arba’in slave road from Selima and Bir Natrun, covering 1,000 km by camel.
 Shaw published observations and photos from the trip in the journal Sudan Notes and Records.

-In October 1930 Kennedy-Shaw accompanied Ralph Alger Bagnold on a trip from Cairo to Ain Dalla, into the Sand Sea, past Ammonite hill to the Gilf Kebir, south to Uweinat and on to Wadi Halfa, returning via the Arba’in slave road via Salima oasis, Kharga and then Aysut.
+In October 1930, Kennedy-Shaw accompanied Ralph Alger Bagnold on a trip from Cairo to Ain Dalla, into the Sand Sea, past Ammonite hill to the Gilf Kebir, south to Uweinat and on to Wadi Halfa, returning via the Arba'in slave road via Salima oasis, Kharga and then Aysut.

-He also travelled with Bagnold in 1932 from Cairo to Kharga, to Uweinat, Sarra, Tekro, Uweinat, El Fasher, Bir Natrun, Merga, Laqia, Selima, Wadi Halfa, Dakhla, Bahariya and Cairo, a total distance of 6,000 miles.
+He also travelled with Bagnold in 1932 from Cairo to Kharga, to Uweinat, Sarra, Tekro, Uweinat, El Fasher, Bir Natrun, Merga, Laqia, Selima, Wadi Halfa, Dakhla, Bahariya and back to Cairo, a total distance of 6,000 miles.

+In 1935, Kennedy-Shaw set out from Cairo again on 14 January with Colonel G. A. Strutt and Mrs. Strutt, Lieut.
+R. N. Harding Newman (Royal Tank Corps), M. H. Mason, R. E. McEuen, this time in three Model 46 Ford trucks, first arriving at Gilf Kebir, onto Wadi Halfa, Grassy Valley, El Fasher (in search of medical aid after a serious fall by Colonel Strutt.
+The remaining party returned to Wadi Hawa for a thorough investigation of the area.
+Then onto Selima, to Uweinat, into the Sand Sea and through to Siwa before returning to Cairo on 9 April, covering in all about 6300 miles (10140km).
+Kennedy-Shaw's paper and photographs were presented at the Royal Geographical Society in January 1936 and published in their quarterly journal.